 There are answers to these questions, but unfortunately it’s not a recipe.
 The answers are different for every couple.
 When we partner with someone, we create a chemistry that is unlike any other couple, and when we enter a high emotional state it is hard to think clearly and objectively.
 Each couple creates their own dance, and like any dance, it can be fun or it can be stressful.

 What I offer as a therapist is guidance in the exploration of your journey, helping navigate the tricky path toward a deeper connection that many couples seek, shifting from the recurring battles that serve as roadblocks to better understand what each partner truly wants and needs.

-The approach I use for most of my work with couples is EFT (Emotionally Focused Therapy).
-I’ve received training from some of the current world leaders in marriage therapy, including Dr. Sue Johnson, Dr. John Gottman and Dr. Terry Real.
-I recommend you reading some of their books, including “Hold Me Tight”, “7 Principles to Make Marriage Work” and “The New Rules of Marriage” respectively.
+The approach I use for most of my work with couples is EFT (Emotionally Focused Therapy) and IFS (Internal Family Systems).
+I have received training from the current world leaders in marriage therapy, including Dr. Sue Johnson, Dr. John Gottman, Dr. Richard Schwartz and Dr. Terry Real.
+I recommend you to read some of their books to better understand the work you’d be doing with me: “Hold Me Tight”, “7 Principles to Make Marriage Work”, “You Are the One You’ve Been Waiting For” and “The New Rules of Marriage” respectively.

 I advise you to seek help while you still have energy to spend in changing what’s not working on your relationship, instead of spending the last bit of energy in meaningless fights and disconnection.
 Give your partner and yourself the opportunity to have an intimate, close and trusting relationship, if you think it’s worth it.

 I provide this service On-line with a secure video system or in-person in my office.

 INTENSIVE 5-HOUR COUPLES COUNSELING SESSION